The ocean keeps changing for me.

 Then I saw the Pacific Ocean and fell in love.
 The powerful waves crashing against cliffs and swallowing rocks, foam swirling, and fog hanging.
 It became the idea of romance; everything became a beautiful movie.

 Under the waves, I saw coral communities with purple spikes, swaying green grass, orange rocks that look like brains and veiny indigo shapes.
 All this life of turtles, snakes, eels, and fishes all completely unaware of the other world is above them.
-That this world above is killing them, Instagramming them, caring for them, defending them, but then also turning them into sashimi.
+That this world above is killing them, Instagramming them, caring for them, defending them, and turning them into sushi.

 As our boat mounted each wave, the salty sea was spraying our eyes, and I realized how separate we are…. land and sea.
 As if two different cultures are experiencing each other for the first time.
 The ocean felt so alien and superior.
 The ocean was not a romantic idea any more or a sweet childhood place.
 It is our other universe, just as beautiful, foreign, scary and infinite as space is to us.